Skip to content

 }

-2. Be sure to define the environment variables before starting Cursor.
+2. Be sure to define the environment variables before re-starting Cursor.
 Include the SL_* variables to connect to Confluent Cloud.
 Use a shell script to export those variables and source this script before starting Cursor, or VScode.

 Example Prompts